-The MSc in Advanced Chemical Engineering is a multidisciplinary masters, tackling global challenges informed by industrial needs and innovative research.
+The MSc in Advanced Chemical Engineering is a masters programme tackling global challenges informed by industrial needs and innovative research.

 This course equips you with advanced knowledge and expertise in modern chemical engineering, preparing you for a career in multiple industries, related sectors, or academia.